genxnetwork/grape/readme.md

 ```

+For the convenience of setting reference data, we have created a separate workflow that automates this process.
+It is launched using a separate directive (reference) and carries out downloading, unpacking and post-processing of all necessary data.

 3. (Optional) Compile Funnel from https://github.com/messwith/funnel with go 1.12+ and make.
 Then one can just use bin/funnel binary.
 In this Funnel fork we simply added the ‘--privileged’ flag to all task docker commands because w/o this flag  singularity containers do not work inside docker.